nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 nuxeo.stream.audit.log.codec=legacy
 nuxeo.stream.pubsub.log.codec=avroBinary
 ```
-Note that you should not change the codec of an existing stream (Kafka Topic or Chronicle file), this should be done only on new stream.
+Note that you should not change the codec of an existing stream (Kafka Topic or Chronicle file), this should be done only on a new stream).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22597](https://jira.nuxeo.com/browse/NXP-22597) and [NXP-24324](https://jira.nuxeo.com/browse/NXP-24324)

 #### Avro Confluent Support {{since '10.3'}}

 You can now use Avro Confluent format which is slightly different than the Avro format.
-It allows to use tools from Confluence, and to query the messages using the `KSQL`.
+It allows to use tools from Confluence and to query the messages using the `KSQL`.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25538](https://jira.nuxeo.com/browse/NXP-25538).